 Medicine Schools in Georgia

-A Medicine major is the 11th most popular major in this state.
+As a degree choice, Medicine is the 6th most popular major in the state.

 Education Levels of Medicine Majors in Georgia